helvm/helps/docs/README.md

-# 🚀 ✈️ HelPS - Heavenly Esoteric Little Poly Scripter for Esoteric Languages implemented in Haskell
+# 🚀 ✈️ HelPS - Haskellish Esoteric Little Poly Scripter for Esoteric Languages implemented in Haskell

 **🚀 ✈️ HelPS** is third part of [HelVM](http://helvm.github.io/) project and implementation of:
 * **🧑‍🚀 🧑‍✈️ HSPLSP** - Hyper Simple Pretty Language of Script PolyProcesor.